Skip to main content

 Education

 Education Volunteers in Togo make a positive difference in the lives of their middle school students.
-Peace Corps’ Targeting English Education for Change (TEECh) project was developed in collaboration with Togo’s Ministry of Education to mitigate a significant shortage of qualified English teachers.
+Peace Corps’ Targeting English Education for Change (TEECh) project was developed in collaboration with Togo’s Ministry of National Education to mitigate a significant shortage of qualified English teachers.
 Volunteers work to strengthen their students’ English skills through innovative, participatory teaching methods in the classroom and through English conversation clubs and other extracurricular activities outside the classroom.
-They also support their Togolese counterparts to improve their teaching skills through coaching, peer observation, and feedback.
+They also support their Togolese counterparts (fellow teachers) to improve their teaching skills through coaching, peer observation, and feedback.

 Agriculture